Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/README.md

 <a name="WPFApplicationexample"></a>
 ## WPF Application

-These examples are APF Application so ther are working only on **Windows**
+These examples are WPF Application so they are working only on **Windows**

 | Project Name | Content | Description |
 | --- | --- | --- |